patleeman/VSNotes/README.md

 Available settings

 ```
-// The default commit message used if none is provided with the Commit and Push command
+  // The default commit message used if none is provided with the Commit and Push command.
   "vsnotes.commitPushDefaultCommitMessage": "VS Notes Commit and Push",

   // Shell command to execute in the note directory when the Commit and Push command is executed.
 The {msg} token will be replaced with the contents of an input box shown or, if empty, the default commit message.